mawinkler/playground-one/docs/getting-started/configuration.md

 - `Region Name`: If you want to use another region as `eu-central-1`.
 - `Use PGO User`: The Playground One has the ability to create and use a dedicated AWS user with limited privileges.
 If you want to use this feature you need to run `pgo --apply user` after you have finished the configuration of the Playground One.
 This will then create a User within a Group with several IAM policies attached.
 - `AD - create PGO Active Directory`: Enable/disable deployment of an Active Directory.
 This AD is more flexible compared to the AWS Managed Active Directory below.
-- `AD - create Managed Active Directory`: Enable/disable deployment of an AWS Managed Active Directory.
+- `MAD - create Managed Active Directory`: Enable/disable deployment of an AWS Managed Active Directory.
 - `SG - create Service Gateway`: Enable/disable deployment of the Trend Micro Service Gateway.
+- `PAC - create Private Access Gateway`: Enable/disable deployment of the Trend Micro Private Access Gateway.
+- `VNS - create Virtual Network Sensor`: Enable/disable deployment of the Trend Micro Virtual Network Sensor.
 - `EC2 - create Linux EC2`: Enable/disable Linux instances in the `ec2` configuration.
 - `EC2 - create Windows EC2`: Enable/disable Windows instances in the `ec2` configuration.